 Tuition Fee Offsets that are not approved will mean the applicant will be required to pay full fees.
 If it is not obvious that the HDR applicant’s project will enhance the research output of the University and that of the Supervisory team, fees will apply.

 An application may be submitted at any time.

 Admission is subject to availability of facilities and supervision.

 - Possess a degree equivalent to a Bachelor's degree from the University

 - Satisfy additional requirements, if any, that may be prescribed by the Dean (Graduate Studies).

 All candidates are expected to be proficient in English comprehension and expression.

-Areas of strength within the School include ecological jurisprudence, law, society and cultural change and global law and justice.
+Areas of strength within the Faculty include ecological jurisprudence, law, society and cultural change and global law and justice.